RohitMor3/Simple-java-Docker/README.md

 A simple **Java application** containerized using **Docker** to demonstrate how Java applications can be compiled and executed inside a Docker container using a custom Dockerfile.

+**Acknowledgment :-** This was made along with TrainwithShubham's youtube docker series.

 <p align="center">
   <img src="https://img.shields.io/badge/Java-17-red?style=for-the-badge&logo=openjdk">
   <img src="https://img.shields.io/badge/Docker-Containerized-blue?style=for-the-badge&logo=docker">